grafik-agency/openconnect-pipe/README.md

-# Git Push & Openconnect Bitbucket Pipe
+# SFTP & Openconnect Bitbucket Pipe

 This pipe will connect to a secure vpn to allow pushing repo files using sftp.